top of page

 I write about people, art and war, resistance and collaboration.
 Facing uncertainty and challenges, how some discover strengths and weaknesses within complex, at times, harrowing situations.
 Themes of grief and accumulative PTSD as war progresses, and in the immediate aftermath, become reference points for the fragility but determination of ordinary people.
 In a time of war some resist, others collaborate, while most observe as bystanders.
 But is there a price to be paid for having a moral compass?

-If You See Max, Gallery and Out of the Depths are the first two in the 'Framed: Art and War' series .
+If You See Max, Gallery and Out of the Depths are the first three in the 'Framed: Art and War' series .
 The fourth novel is at the research stage.

 OUT OF THE DEPTHS